 and find a PFE matrix associated with it.
 This will enhance the applicability of the techniques of Section~\ref{sec:arithmetical-examples}.

 \begin{Theorem} Let $P(n)$ be a given sequence with $P(0)=1$.
-Then there is a unique sequence $(b_n)$, and a frequency function $F_k(n)$, for $k=1, 2, \dots, n$, satisfying \eqref{gen-column-sums} and matrix equations of the form \eqref{gen-weighted}, where the entries of the sequence of $n\times n$ matrices $A^\prime_n$ are given by
+Then there is a unique sequence $(b_n)$ and a frequency function $F_k(n)$, for $k=1, 2, \dots, n$, satisfying \eqref{gen-column-sums} and matrix equations of the form \eqref{gen-weighted}, where the entries of the sequence of $n\times n$ matrices $A^\prime_n$ are given by

 \end{Theorem} \begin{Remarks} \ \begin{enumerate} \item The $P(n)$ in this theorem may depend on $z$ too, and $b_j$ may depend on $z$.
-Thus the matrix obtained may be different from that obtained in Theorem~\ref{th:gen-freq-matrix}. \item Proposition~\ref{prop:divisor-sums} (with $z=1$) applies to the case where $Q(q)$ is given as a power series. \item Theorem~\ref{th:product-of-products} applies to the case where the generating function is given by a product of series too. \end{enumerate} \end{Remarks} \begin{proof} The proof is by induction.
+Thus the matrix obtained may be different from that obtained in Theorem~\ref{th:gen-freq-matrix}. \item Proposition~\ref{prop:divisor-sums} (with $z=1$) applies to the case where $Q(q)$ is given as a power series. \item Theorem~\ref{th:product-of-products} applies to the case where the generating function is given by a product of series, too. \end{enumerate} \end{Remarks} \begin{proof} The proof is by induction.
 Note that \eqref{gen-column-sums} for $n=1$ gives $F_1(1)=p(1)$.
 Now the entries of the first row of $A_n$ (which are all equal to $a_1(1)=b_1$) can be determined from \eqref{gen-weighted}.
 Next if $b_1$, $b_2$, $\dots$, $b_{n-1}$ are known, \eqref{gen-weighted} gives the values $F_1(n)$, $F_2(n)$, $\dots$, $F_{n-1}(n)$.
 Use \eqref{gen-column-sums} to determine $F_n(n)$, and then \eqref{gen-weighted} again to find $b_n$. \end{proof}

-We illustrate the use of this theorem by considering an example from Andrews \cite[Problem 12-2]{Andrews1971} (see also \cite[p.~105]{Andrews1986}, \cite[p.~31]{AE2004} and \cite{GB2015}). \begin{Example}[How to discover the (first) Rogers--Ramanujan identity] Consider $P(n)$ to be the set of partitions of $n$ with the property that the difference between parts is at-least $2$.
-The first few values, for $n=0, 1, 2, \dots$ of $P(n)$, are: $1$, $1$, $1$, $1$, $2$, $2$, $3$, $3$, $4$, $5$, $6$, $7$, $9$, $10$, $12$, $14$.
+We illustrate the use of this theorem by considering an example from Andrews \cite[Problem 12-2]{Andrews1971} (see also \cite[p.~105]{Andrews1986}, \cite[p.~31]{AE2004} and \cite{GB2015}). \begin{Example}[How to discover the (first) Rogers--Ramanujan identity] Consider $P(n)$ to be the set of partitions of $n$ with the property that the difference between parts is at least $2$.
+The initial values for $n=0, 1, 2, \dots$ of $P(n)$ are: $1$, $1$, $1$, $1$, $2$, $2$, $3$, $3$, $4$, $5$, $6$, $7$, $9$, $10$, $12$, $14$.
 From here we compute the matrix using Theorem~\ref{th:series-PFE}.

 We find that $F_1(1)=1$.
 This gives $b_1=1$.
 Next, for $n=2$, \eqref{part-a} gives